Shivam4681/Sales-Insights-of-Data-Analysis/README.md

    `Inner join date on transactions.order_date = date.date`<br>
    `where date.year = 2020;`

- 8.To find transactions where currency is US dollars
+ 8. To find transactions where currency is US dollars

    `select * from transactions`<br>
    `where currency = 'USD';`